 Before they are placed in the oven, sprinkle some demerara sugar over the top.
 The dough has a bit of sugar also so there’s no need for a glaze.

-These are what I would call Southern scones and not the strawberry and cream scones you will see in Great Britain.
+These are what I would call Southern scones and not the strawberry and cream scones you’ll see in Great Britain.
 They’re so buttery and rich, you don’t need clotted cream, you’ll find they’re delicious all by themselves.

 - Fresh strawberries – you’ll just need a cup, so even in the middle of winter, you can make these scones with strawberries.

 - Buttermilk – just like with biscuits, you need buttermilk.
-While you can make your own buttermilk, for biscuits and scones, I prefer the real deal.
+If you don’t have any, learn how to make your own buttermilk with items in your pantry.

 - Butter – that’s what makes them taste so great.